 John found the idea so appealing that he created a fake landing page for it, just for fun.
 He did it as a funny thought experiment and to procrastinate his work, but singles latched onto the idea.
 Lo and behold, people tried to sign up and expressed interest in joining a beard-related social network.

 When he saw the online response, John realized he was onto something.
 Bearded people need love, too, so he went about making the fake page into a real site.
 Bristlr may have started as a joke, but it quickly took off among beard growers and beard lovers around the world.

 “We got a lot of PR just from people going ‘look how ridiculous this is,'” explained John, the site’s Founder and Technical Lead.
 “Bristlr is all about beards on the surface, but it’s actually more than that — it’s a lifestyle market representing beardy culture.”

 John described the vibe of the site as hipster-ish, attracting singles with a unique sense of style (plus beards).
-Many of the male users show off their facial finesse with sculpted beards, twirled mustaches, and long whiskers to make even Santa Claus jealous.
+Many of the male users show off their sculpted beards, twirled mustaches, and long whiskers that would make even Santa Claus jealous.

 “Because it’s more niche and a smaller community, you don’t get as many people playing the hookup game,” John said, “and we position ourselves to be more fun and relaxed.”